Why your company’s reputation and bottom line are at stake

 In the Ponemon Institute’s latest study, the average time to detection is 214 days, with another 77 days needed to contain the attack.
 That can give cybercriminals all the time they need to exfiltrate data and do extensive damage to an organization.
 It’s a given then that reducing these times will significantly limit costs due to a breach.

 Time and time again, the persistence of today’s evolving cyberthreats prove that prevention-based security products such as endpoint AV solutions or strategies based on deploying in-house SIEMs fail to deliver on their promise to keep businesses secure.
 It’s no longer a question of if or even when you’ll be breached, but how often, and how effectively will you be able to respond.
 Large enterprises are able to achieve advanced levels of security by building and staffing up a 24x7 security operations center (SOC).
-Unfortunately, the cost of operating and staffing a fully-operational SOC is well beyond the budget of most smaller businesses, and this is where a SOC-as-a-service comes to the rescue.
+Unfortunately, the cost of operating and staffing a fully-operational SOC is well beyond the budget of most smaller businesses, and this is where security operations solutions come to the rescue

 With effective detection through continuous, 24/7 monitoring that includes skilled security engineers to triage and analyze alerts, as well as a response team to coordinate the necessary logistics needed to successfully contain the threat, organizations can shave weeks or months off detection and containment time.
 That means thousands–and, in some cases millions–of sensitive data records can be saved.
 Among Ponemon’s findings is that companies would save approximately $1 million on average if they were able to detect a breach within 100 days and contain it within 30.